-- Suspension due to 150% rule these will be approved if the student is within 20 credits of finishing a degree program.
-Students with more than 20 hours will be diligently reviewed by the committee.
-Students in this status will jeopardize the ability to finish a Bachelor's degree with Title IV eligibility. - Suspension due to a completion ratio that is not meeting 67% but who has a CGPA of 2.0 or higher will be considered for approval in a priority status. - Suspension due to CGPA not meeting the institutional requirement based on attempted credit hours.
+- Suspension due to the 150% rule these will be approved for Academic so that the student can finish a degree program.
+Students will not be eligible for Title IV funding if they are at the 150% completion rule.
+They will be considered for scholarships that do not have Title IV eligibility requirements. - Suspension due to a completion ratio that is not meeting 67% but who has a CGPA of 2.0 or higher will be considered for approval in a priority status. - Suspension due to CGPA not meeting the institutional requirement based on attempted credit hours.
 Students with more than one term of insufficient points will be negotiated based on the student's documentation of the cause of low grades.
 All students will be required to succeed one term on suspension that do not have adequate documentation of failed term causes. - Suspension due to CGPA and not making the 67% completion ratio will be reviewed based on the student's documentation of unsuccessful terms.